-Get ready to rumble, because this is a wild ride of fast-forward, kick-ass corners and rock-dodging.
+Get ready to rumble, because this is a wild ride of fast-forward, kick-ass corners and the odd bit of rock-dodging.
 Expect watery eyes, white knuckles and an ear-to-ear grin.
 Recent track work has smoothed out some wrinkles on this wonderful downhill and added in some lovely berms.

-Yes, it sure is rugged, but if you’re a solid intermediate rider who’s starting to tick over into advanced, this should be achievable for you.
-There are a few seriously gnarly surprises, so you can always dismount and walk when the going gets too tough.
+Yes, it is rugged, but if you’re a solid intermediate rider, this should be achievable for you.
+There are a few gnarly surprises and drop-offs, so you can always dismount and walk when the going gets too tough.

 Around three quarters of the way down, the gradient eases and the track undulates towards Maitai Dam.
 Open stretches of flowing track offer a chance to open up the throttle a bit (whoo hoo!), but be aware that this is a dual-use track.

 After crossing the Maitai South Branch Bridge, note a left turn on to a walking track signposted to the Maitai Caves.
 This is a worthwhile side trip if you don’t mind locking your bike to a tree or walking with it for the half an hour each way.
 The stunning caves are well worth the side-trip.

 The final section of the Coppermine Trail parallels Nelson’s water pipeline on a cruisy, bush-lined trail on a ledge above the river.
 After around 4km, at Smiths Ford, the trail joins the quiet Maitai Valley Road.